-Marketing automation can play a powerful role in life science marketing.
+Marketing automation can play a powerful role in your life sciences marketing strategy.
 The typical buying cycle for prospects in the life sciences industry is often long and complex, as the process often encompasses multiple stakeholders moving along a non-linear purchase journey.
 This can mean that prospects require a series of marketing and sales touchpoints over time to encourage them to purchase.
 Fortunately, there is a wide range of tools available to support life science marketers in their quest to make the lead management process more efficient and easier to scale.

 One approach is to use a marketing automation system.
 For many companies, investing in marketing automation typically generates an increase in revenue and provides an excellent return on investment ROI (in one study, 75% of companies that implemented marketing automation reported seeing an ROI within as little as 12 months).